DenisVuyka/ng2-webpack-template/README.md

 This is a minimal Angular 2 project and external library template configured with Webpack.

+Main features:

+- demonstrates external library authoring and reuse
+- using symlinked modules (`npm link`) for local development of newer versions
+- sourcemaps and TypeScript debugging in the browser for app and external libraries

 ## Installing and running

 Compile and link `demo-lib`: